Nokia jumps on hopes it can cash in on Samsung setback

-HELSINKI Shares in mobile phone firm Nokia leapt 10 percent on Monday on hopes it can benefit from a setback to rival Samsung, which has lost a high-profile court case to Apple that could lead to an injunction against some of its products.
+HELSINKI Shares in mobile phone firm Nokia NOK1V.HE leapt 10 percent on Monday on hopes it can benefit from a setback to rival Samsung (005930.KS), which has lost a high-profile court case to Apple that could lead to an injunction against some of its products.

 A U.S. jury found South Korea's Samsung Electronics copied critical features of Apple's hugely popular iPhone and iPad and awarded the U.S. company $1.05 billion in damages.